yugu-stat/yugu-stat.github.io/_pages/about.md

 In addition, I am broadly interested in statistical applications to Alzheimer's disease, breast cancer, mental disorders, and oral diseases.

-🚩Openings
+🚩 <code style="color : red">Openings</code>
 ======
-🧑‍🎓I have two fully funded PhD positions, one to start in Year 2024/2025 and another one to start in Year 2025/2026.
+🧑‍🎓 I have two fully funded PhD positions, one to start in Year 2024/2025 and another one to start in Year 2025/2026.
 We will work together on exciting problems at the interface of survival analysis, machine learning, functional/imaging data, and network analysis.
 Please drop me an email with your CV if you are interested in joining my group!

-🙋For current HKU PhD/master/undergraduate students, please feel free to email me if you are interested in working with me!
+🙋 For current HKU PhD/master/undergraduate students, please feel free to email me if you are interested in working with me!